philiparola/2018-powerup-code/coproc/README.md

-Location for future coprocessor and CV code
+Location for future coprocessor and CV code.